RhythmSyed/RhythmSyed.github.io/_posts/2017-12-23-introducing-chalk.md

 ---
 layout: post
-title: "Introducing chalk"
+title: "This is the first project"
-description: "Chalk is a high quality, completely customizable, performant and 100% free blog template for Jekyll."
+description: "This is the first project on this portfolio.
+Its really cool"
 thumb_image: "documentation/sample-image.jpg"
 tags: [web, jekyll]
 ---